 The recipe in Mennonite Community Cookbook that I find most entertaining is Grandmother’s Ginger Nuts.
 This book designates the recipe as “very old”, presumably from the late nineteenth century.
-This recipe was submitted independently by two different women, once as Grandmother’s Ginger Nuts and another as Ginger Balls.
-And while there’s some puerile entertainment value in the recipe’s names – I shudder to think what internet search strings will turn up in the analytics – what’s first caught my eye was an anecdote that accompanied one of the submissions:
+This recipe was submitted independently by two different women.
+The first was Grandmother’s Ginger Nuts, the other Ginger Balls.
+I shudder to think what internet search strings will turn up in the analytics.
+To make matters worse, the Ginger Nuts recipe is accompanied by the following unfortunate anecdote:

-These days frazzled parents will usually fall back on Cheerios or Goldfish Crackers – sweet ginger cookies are something that only a grandmother could get away with.
-And I appreciated the novelty that they needed to be sucked on to get the flavor out, kind of like a pacifier in cookie form.
+These days frazzled parents will usually fall back on Cheerios or Goldfish Crackers.
+Sweet ginger cookies are something that only a grandmother could get away with.
+And I appreciated the novelty that you suck them to get the flavor out.
+Kind of like a pacifier in cookie form.
 Ingenious.

 The recipe itself looks like a basic ginger cookie, minus the eggs.
 It’s heavy on the molasses and has almost a candy-like quality to it.
 My first couple of batches turned out like a soft/flat molasses cookie with sticky caramelized edges when I realized I had been making them wrong.
-The key to getting the “so hard you have to suck them” cookie is to make them small, no more than an inch in diameter, and then watch them carefully so they don’t overcook.
+After some trial and error, I found the secret to getting the “so hard you have to suck them” cookie.
+Make them small, no more than an inch in diameter, and then watch them carefully so they don’t overcook.
 Done properly you’ll get something that resembles a gingersnap but not as crumbly or crumby – i.e. perfect for handing out at church.

-Mennonite Community Cookbook is still in print, with a 65th Anniversary Edition published in 2015, and can be purchased from Amazon or other fine booksellers.
+Mennonite Community Cookbook is still in print, with a 65th Anniversary Edition published in 2015.
+It can be purchased from Amazon or other fine booksellers.

 - In a large mixing bowl.
 Cream shortening and brown sugar with an electric mixer.
 Add molasses and mix well.